ChrisRomp/gatling-storage-test/README.md

 # Gatling Storage Download Test

 ## Configuring the Simulations
 Place simulation class files in the `/simulations` folder.
-You can use the `/template/TemplateSimulation.java` file as a template.

 Follow the `[Name]Simulation` class naming convention, and likewise the `[Name]Simulation.java` filename convention.